 Animals and diets

-Male C57BL/6 OlaHsd mice [n = 64, 7 wk old, body weight (BW) mean: 22.4 ± 0.2 g, Envigo, France] were acclimated for 1 wk with free access to standard mouse chow and tap water under controlled temperature (23 °C), humidity (55% ± 10%), and light (12:12-h light-dark cycle) conditions.
-Each mouse was maintained in an individual cage with a grid and acclimated to the diet after three days of a standard mouse chow/fresh P14 diet (Table 1).
-The study was performed according to the European directive for the use and care of laboratory animals (2010/63/UE), and received the approval of the local animal ethics committee and the ministerial committee for animal experimentation (registration number: APAFIS#3987-2016012214388658).
+Male C57BL/6 OlaHsd mice [n = 64, 7-week-old, body weight (BW) mean: 22.4 ± 0.2 g, Envigo, France] were acclimated for 1 wk with free access to standard mouse chow and tap water under controlled temperature (23 °C), humidity (55% ± 10%), and light (12:12-h light-dark cycle) conditions.
+Each mouse was maintained in an individual cage with a grid and acclimated to the diet after 3 d of a standard mouse chow/fresh P14 diet (Table 1).
+The study was performed according to the European directive for the use and care of laboratory animals (2010/63/UE) and received the approval of the local animal ethics committee and the ministerial committee for animal experimentation (registration number: APAFIS#3987-2016012214388658).
 Animals were randomly distributed in each group.

 Experimental design

 A normoproteic diet (P14, 140 g/kg milk protein) was used throughout the study (Table 1).
 Healthy controls (untreated mice at day 0, n = 12) received fresh tap water.
-DSS-treated mice (n = 52) received 3.5% (w/v) DSS (36000-50000 MW, MP Biomedicals Illkirch-Graffenstaden, France) in drinking water for five days, from day 1 to day 5 (fresh DSS solution being prepared every two days), to induce an acute episode of colitis[14].
+DSS-treated mice (n = 52) received 3.5% (w/v) DSS (36000-50000 MW, MP Biomedicals Illkirch-Graffenstaden, France) in drinking water for 5 d, from day 1 to day 5 (fresh DSS solution being prepared every 2 d), to induce an acute episode of colitis[14].
 Drink and food were provided ad libitum.
-DSS, food consumption and BW were measured daily.
+DSS, food consumption, and BW were measured daily.
 Mice were evaluated using an inflammatory score based on stool consistency and rectal bleeding.
 Each of these elements was rated on a 0-3 scale, 0 representing no disease symptoms and 3 representing severe disease symptoms.
 Presented data are the sum of both scores.
-Long-term assessment of mice in the day 28 group was performed by dual-energy x-ray absorptiometry to measure body fat and lean body mass every nine days using a PIXImus imager (GE Lunar PIXImus, GE Healthcare, WI, United States).
-In parallel, an in vivo permeability assay was performed on the day 28 group by gavage of 4 kDa paracellular marker fluorescein isothiocyanate-labeled dextran (FD4, Sigma-Aldrich, St. Louis, United States).
-Food was withdrawn for four hours and mice were gavaged with permeability tracer (0.6 mg/100 g BW of FD4).
-Plasma was collected from the tail 4 h later.
+Long-term assessment of mice in the day 28 group was performed by dual-energy x-ray absorptiometry to measure body fat and lean body mass every 9 d using a PIXImus imager (GE Lunar PIXImus, GE Healthcare, Waukesha, WI, United States).
+In parallel, an in vivo permeability assay was performed on the day 28 group by gavage of 4 kDa paracellular marker fluorescein isothiocyanate-labeled dextran (FD4, Sigma-Aldrich, St. Louis, MO, United States).
+Food was withdrawn for 4 hours, and mice were gavaged with permeability tracer (0.6 mg/100 g BW of FD4).
+Plasma was collected from the tail 4 hours later.
 Plasmatic FD4-concentrations were determined by fluorescence measurement from a standard curve using serial dilutions of FD4 gavage solution.
-Mice were euthanized at day 10 (n = 12), 13 (n = 12) and 28 (n = 16) to evaluate the impact of diet on epithelial repair kinetics, or if they lost more than 20% BW, as per approved animal protocol guidelines, to meet the end point criteria.
+Mice were euthanized at day 10 (n = 12), 13 (n = 12), and 28 (n = 16) to evaluate the impact of diet on epithelial repair kinetics or if they lost more than 20% BW, as per approved animal protocol guidelines, to meet the end point criteria.

 Tissue collection